grezzled/EasyRate/README.md

 [![](https://jitpack.io/v/grezzled/EasyRate.svg)](https://jitpack.io/#grezzled/EasyRate)

 EasyRate is an Android library for dealing with app ratings & feedbacks.
-In simple words, it shows a modern and well-designed to engage users to rate the app in Google Play.
+In simple words, it shows a modern and well-designed dialog to engage users to rate the app in Google Play.
 To avoid bad ratings, the CTA Button changes according to the user's review as Follow :
 - Write Feedback: if review between 1 & 3 Stars
 - Rate: if a review is 4 or 5 Stars